 - There’s no mention of a warranty

-This Magictec humidifier was only released in February 2020 but is already attracting a lot of attention.
-It’s a medium-sized 2.5-liter humidifier that can run continuously for up to 24 hours on the low setting.
+This Magictec humidifier was only released in February 2021 but is already attracting a lot of attention.
+It’s a medium-sized 2.5-liter humidifier that can run continuously for up to 24 hours on a low setting.
 You don’t need to worry about waking up in the middle of the night to refill the tank.
 A dial knob allows you to change the mist settings.